Howard Marks (investor): Oaktree

 After being founded in 1995, Oaktree grew rapidly, focusing on high-yield debt, distressed debt, and private equity.

-During the financial crisis of 2007–08, Oaktree raised $10.9 billion, the largest distressed debt fund in history, to buy distressed assets, which "paid off richly for his investors".
+During the 2008 financial crisis, Oaktree raised $10.9 billion, the largest distressed debt fund in history, to buy distressed assets, which "paid off richly for his investors".

 In April 2012, Oaktree became a public company via an initial public offering on the New York Stock Exchange, raising $380 million by selling 8.84 million shares for $43 each.

 In March 2019, Brookfield Asset Management acquired 62% of Oaktree.
 Marks and other members of Oaktree own 38% of the company and have full control of Oaktree's day-to-day operations.

 Organizations

 From 2000 to 2010, he chaired the Trustees' Investment Board at The University of Pennsylvania.
 He is a member of the New York Society of Security Analysts and chairs the Investment Committees of the Metropolitan Museum of Art, where he is a trustee, and the Royal Drawing School (London).

+Mark owns the firm that owns the $23.8 million (2009 purchase price) house in the Kukio neighborhood of Hawaii.

 Personal life

 Marks' first marriage ended in divorce.
-He has one biological child with his second wife Nancy (née Freeman): Andrew Marks, who runs Freemark Partners, the investment firm for the Marks family, and one step-child: Jane Hait, from Nancy's prior marriage.
+He has a son, Andrew, with his second wife Nancy (née Freeman), and a daughter, Jane Hait, from Nancy's first marriage.
+Andrew is General Partner of venture capital firm TQ Ventures.
+Jane is Founder and chair of the non-profit Center for Art, Research and Alliances.

 Philanthropy

 In 1992, Marks created the Howard S. Marks Terms Scholarship to provide renewable scholarships to undergraduates at the University of Pennsylvania.
 In 2009 he endowed the Marks Family Writing Center at the university.

+In March 2023, Nancy and Howard Marks made a $5 million gift to University of California, Los Angeles to endow a faculty chair held by the Vice Chair of Women's Health Research in the department of obstetrics and gynecology at the David Geffen School of Medicine at UCLA.
+The gift will provide resources to help ensure that women's health research efforts at UCLA Health are led by an eminent physician-scientist.